 A 2020 study from Points of Light shows that 85% of nonprofits saw an increase in volunteerism amidst the pandemic!
 If you run a volunteer site, then this isn’t the time to settle for reduced web traffic and interest.
 Quite the opposite, in fact: now, volunteer managers should make a strong effort to drive further action (provided it’s handled safely).

 So how can you improve your volunteer program’s web presence to drive more engagement?

-Well, there are myriad viable ways to improve the performance of your volunteer site, but we’re going to focus on one in particular: making it more user-friendly.
+Well, there are myriad viable ways to improve the performance of your volunteer website, but we’re going to focus on one in particular: making it more user-friendly.

-Typically, we recommend two options: refine and polish your text to a mirror shine, or break up your content so it’s easy to digest.
+Typically, we recommend two options: refine and polish your text, or break up your content so it’s easy to digest.

 The homepage should engage prospective volunteers by sharing your program’s mission and the overview of your programming.
 This is a great place to encourage visitors to register as a volunteer with your organization.
 You can share more detailed information about specific volunteer opportunities, requirements, and necessary training once they have registered and have expressed interest in volunteering with your program.

 Refining any content will ensure you’re communicating only the most important information.
 Then, work to make the text that’s left more digestible.

 Here are some ideas to break up dense text: